bacongravy/glitcheroo/README.md

 A CLI tool to deploy an app to an existing Glitch project, completely replacing the project's previous contents.
 Use wisely!

-The app you are deploying must be committed to a local git repository.

 ## Basic usage

+To use `glitcheroo` source and target projects must be configured.
+The target must be a Glitch project.
+The source may be another Glitch project or a project on a local device.
+The source project must be committed to a Git repository.

 ### Setup the target

-Open a terminal in the root of the Glitch project that you want to replace.
+Open a terminal in the root of the Glitch project that you want to deploy to.
 Run the following command to setup the target project:

 ```sh
 npx glitcheroo setup-target